stellar-deprecated/kelp/README.md

 ## Using CCXT

 You can use the [CCXT][ccxt] library via the [CCXT REST API Wrapper][ccxt-rest] to fetch prices and orderbooks from a larger number of exchanges.
 You will need to run the CCXT REST server on `localhost:3000` so Kelp can connect to it.
-In order to run CCXT you should install [docker][docker] (linux: `sudo apt install -y docker.io`) and run the CCXT-REST docker image configured to port `3000` (linux: `sudo docker run -p 3000:3000 -d franzsee/ccxt-rest:v0.0.4`).
-You can find more details on the [CCXT_REST github page][ccxt-rest].

 The CCXT-REST server **must** be running on port `3000` _before_ you start up the Kelp bot.
 You can list the exchanges (`./kelp exchanges`) to get the full list of supported exchanges via CCXT.

 _Note: this integration is still **experimental** and is also **incomplete**.
 Please use at your own risk._

+CCXT-rest can be run in any one of the following ways.

+### Download CCXT Binary

+We have compiled the ccxt-rest v0.0.4 server as a binary for all x86 platforms (linux, darwin, windows).
+This is the version that Kelp currently uses.

+You can find these pre-compiled binaries of the CCXT-rest server in the [releases tab here](https://github.com/stellar/kelp/releases/tag/ccxt-rest_v0.0.4).

+### Run CCXT using Docker

+Install [docker][docker] (linux: `sudo apt install -y docker.io`) and run the CCXT-REST docker image configured to port `3000` (linux: `sudo docker run -p 3000:3000 -d franzsee/ccxt-rest:v0.0.4`).
+You can find more details on the [CCXT_REST github page][ccxt-rest].

 ## Using Postgres